Letter Height for Signs

 There are many factors to weigh when deciding on a letter height on signage.
-The chart below represents an average readability distance for specific letter heights.

 The rule of thumb on our chart is 30.
 Letters are legible from 30 feet per inch of height.
 This guideline applies to indoor signs or smaller copy on the artwork.
 As you see on our chart, we list a distance for maximum impact.
 That column will be referenced for headlines, names or anything you want to emphasize.